-I also saw a few 2-door cars on their listing and I know they are not eligible for Uber/Lyft yet they were listed as Uber/Lyft verified.
-So make sure you check the Uber car requirements too.
+I also saw a few 2-door cars on their listing and I know they are not eligible for Uber yet they were listed as Uber verified.

 Rideshare vehicles tend to get damaged.
 If someone throws up in your HyreCar and the rideshare fee doesn’t cover the full extent of the damage, you are on the hook for the difference.

 Every time you rent a new HyreCar and return it, you will want to complete a vehicle checklist with the owner.
 I also suggest taking pictures of everything on the checklist when you get the car, and when you return it for your personal records.

 Can you make money with HyreCar?

 Yes!
 You can rent out your car through Hyrecar and earn money – see our above section on ‘Renting Out Your car with HyreCar’.

 How old do you have to be for HyreCar?